bilingual education add-on Certification

-A Bilingual Education license enables you to foster students’ native language literacy while simultaneously developing their English language skills and academic content.
-This program will develop your knowledge base in the areas of second language acquisition, effective teaching practices to foster bilingualism and biliteracy, research and theory related to second language learners, program models, the history and politics of Bilingual and ESL education, and the rich cultural and linguistic characteristics second language learners bring to school.
+A Bilingual Education license enables future teachers to foster students’ native language literacy while simultaneously developing their English language skills and academic content.
+UW-Parkside students in this program will develop a knowledge base in the areas of second language acquisition, effective teaching practices to foster bilingualism and biliteracy, research and theory related to second language learners, program models, the history and politics of Bilingual and ESL education, and the rich cultural and linguistic characteristics second language learners bring to school.

 From your very first clinical experience, you will be part of the co-teaching model.
 You are paired with a professional teacher from your very first education course through your final experience as a student teacher.
 Parkside has strong partnerships with area schools who open their doors so that you can experience first-hand what it is like to be a teacher in the real world.

 Coursework in this program leads to a K-12 bilingual add-on license.
 Teachers with a bilingual license are qualified to work as classroom teachers in a bilingual program at the same developmental band as their initial license, whether Middle Childhood-Early Adolescence (MC-EA), Early Adolescence-Adolescence (EA-A), or Early Childhood-Adolescence (EC-A).
-Special Note: teacher candidates wishing to earn a bilingual license can also earn an ESL license very easily, since the coursework for the two licenses is largely the same.
+Special Note: teacher candidates wishing to earn a bilingual license can also earn an ESL license very easily, since the coursework for the two licenses is exactly the same, with differentiation within classes.

 Frequently Asked Questions